CapricanDRJ/witchers_shakespeare/index.md

 **[Ilistus]** *Voice rising again*

-Watchers are shattered, legacy defiled!
+Witchers are shattered, legacy defiled!

 By treachery's hand, our kingdom exiled!